albertcroig/Stewart-SVG-Projection-js/README.md

 By inspecting the code and the SVG parsing functions, it wasn't long until I found that just by tweaking some values (changing the "x" for the "z", the "y" for the "x" and the "z" for the "y") and adding a negative sign in front of a specific equation, I would be able to transform everything into the vertical plane.

-What I had then, after adjusting the camera position, was the following:
+What I had then, after adjusting the camera position and orientation, was the following:

 <p align="center">
 <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/vertical-plane-translation.png?raw=true" width="400">